Skip to content

 Update SSO settings

-You can update the provider name, issuer URL, client ID, client secret, allowed domains, and Just-in-Time provisioning setting from Organization > SSO.
+You can update the provider name, provider-specific settings, allowed domains, and Just-in-Time provisioning setting from Organization > SSO.

-If SSO is enabled and you add or change domains, Wodby disables SSO until every configured domain is verified again.
+If a provider is enabled and you add or change domains, Wodby disables that provider and enables it again after every configured domain is verified.

 Sign in with SSO